-Write a case study of a natural disaster that occurred at least FOUR years ago (i.e. before January 2013).
+Write a case study of a natural disaster that occurred at least FIVE years ago (i.e. before January 2017).
 It can be any natural event, occurring anywhere in the world.
-Each person must have their own disaster, each of which must be approved by me BEFORE the deadline of February 3 (third week of class).
-If you have not selected one by that date, I will assign one to you.
-The final paper is to be submitted electronically – through Canvas – by Friday April 28 at 11.59pm.
-I will return it to you, graded, via Canvas.
-LATE ASSIGNMENTS WILL NOT BE ACCEPTED!
+Each person must have their own disaster, each of which must be approved by me BEFORE the deadline of Jan 28 (third week of class).

 I suggest that you choose a topic that is inherently interesting to you.
 It might be in a location you know of or it might be a type of disaster you have knowledge of, or are fascinated by.
 There are many many many to choose from; ask if you need help.